NickMcConnell/AngbandPlus/readme.txt

 See the various Angband ftp sites (including "clockwork.dementia.org" and "ftp.cis.ksu.edu") for the latest files, patches, and executables.

-Contact Robert Ruehlmann < rr9@angband.org > to report bugs.
+Contact Courtney Campbell < ccc02@uark.edu > to report bugs.
 Use the newsgroup "rec.games.roguelike.angband" to ask general questions about the game, including compilation questions.

-This version of Angband will run on Macintosh, Windows, Unix (X11/Curses), Linux (X11/Curses), Acorn, Amiga, various DOS machines, and many others...
+This version of Steamband will run on Macintosh, Windows, Unix (X11/Curses), Linux (X11/Curses), Acorn, Amiga, various DOS machines, and many others...

 See compile.txt, the Makefiles, h-config.h, and config.h for details on